Circuit de Spa-Francorchamps: Blanchimont

 The Blanchimont high-speed left-hand turn, present in both the old 14.100 km circuit and the new, shorter, 7.004 km track, is the final sweeping corner of the track before the chicane, which leads to the pit straight.

 This turn and the approach to it have been the scene of severe accidents over time, the most recent being in 2001, when Luciano Burti lost the front wing of his Prost due to a clash with Eddie Irvine's Jaguar, losing front downforce and steering, leaving the track at 185 mph and piling into the tyre wall, the impact knocking him out and burying the car into a mound of tyres.
 Problems have also occurred in lower classes of racing with Tom Kristensen having a violent crash in a Formula 3000 car in 1997 after running wide on the entry to the Blanchimont turn and subsequently hitting the wall, throwing the monocoque back out in the middle of the track, where it was hit by numerous cars before coming to a complete halt.

 The run-off area is narrower than in other turns taken at this speed, and behind the protective barriers there is a 7–8 metre drop.
 This is the first turn taken by the cars after the new track rejoins the route of the old 14.100 km track.
 Blanchimont was also the scene where in 1992 after Érik Comas had crashed heavily during Friday's session; Ayrton Senna stopped, disembarked his car and sprinted to help the injured driver, with other cars driving past at racing speeds.

 Jacky Ickx corner

 From the 2018 Belgian Grand Prix turn 11 has been called the Jacky Ickx corner as a tribute to his career.
 The corner was formerly known by most drivers as either "Speakers corner" because the circuit's public address announcer could see the cars for the first time after the cars disappeared into the forest past Raidillon de l’Eau Rouge, or simply "The Corner with No Name".
-There are two versions of Jacky Ickx as of 2022, the car turn and a turn inside of it for motorcycles.
+There are two versions of Jacky Ickx as of 2022, being the primary corner for cars and a shorter corner for motorcycles.